aamberdo0/movieBooking/README.md

 ## Challenges + Lesson Learned:
 - This is my first time retrieve user information and render its data dynamically using DOM element.
 I also learnt how to save key/pair value with Local Storageb to save history session and how to implement Swipper JS to enhance user-friendly UI displaying movie headers.

-## Future Improvement:
-- For furture features, this application can allow authenticated user to create their own movie list and store the list using Firestore Database.
-Furthermore, users can write, update and delete their own movie review.

 ## Acknowledgements
  - [How to use Swiper library](https://swiperjs.com/swiper-api)